 - Body water composition changes: You probably know that two-thirds of our bodies are made up out of water.
-But this percentage actually varies substantially, and it is influenced by sex, age, and the percentage of body fat.
-Water constitutes over 70% of the body weight of a newborn baby, whereas less than 50% of the weight of some obese people comes from water.
-Older adults also have a low body water percentage, which is a major risk factor for dehydration.
+But this percentage varies substantially, and it’s influenced by sex, age, and body fat percentage.
+Water constitutes over 70% of the bodyweight of a newborn baby, whereas less than 50% of the weight of some obese people comes from water.
+Older adults also have a low body water percentage, which is a significant risk factor for dehydration.

-- Reduced sense of thirst: The second mechanism that plays an important role in the pathophysiology of dehydration in elderly people is the reduced sense of thirst.
-Older adults have a decreased sense of thirst which makes them less sensitive to dehydration.
+- Reduced sense of thirst: The second mechanism that plays a vital role in the pathophysiology of dehydration in elderly people is the reduced sense of thirst.
+Older adults have a decreased sense of thirst, which makes them less sensitive to dehydration.
 In other words, they can already be dehydrated before their alarm to drink water is triggered.

-- Kidney function decline: Also related to aging, the kidneys of many seniors become less efficient in conserving water while filtrating waste.
+- Kidney function decline: Also related to aging, many seniors’ kidneys become less efficient in conserving water while filtrating waste.
 As a result, they lose more water than necessary.

-- Mobility issues: A senior may have trouble moving for a number of reasons, which can include arthritis and other painful conditions.
-For this reason, they may become more and more reluctant to get up and go get water.
-This is a common cause of chronic dehydration in elderly people.
+- Mobility issues: A senior may have trouble moving for several reasons, including arthritis and other painful conditions.
+For this reason, they may become more and more reluctant to get up and get water.
+This is a common cause of chronic dehydration in older adults.
 Furthermore, if a senior is bedridden, they can be completely reliant on caregivers to bring them something to drink.

-- Incontinence: If an elderly person cannot control urination, they are more likely to abstain from drinking water and other liquids to avoid accidents.
+- Incontinence: If they cannot control urination, the elderly’s water intake is probably lower, too, to avoid accidents.
 This can also easily lead to chronic dehydration.

-- Cognitive issues: Dehydration in elderly and dementia patients goes hand in hand.
-Alzheimer’s and other types of dementia and cognitive impairments can make an elderly person simply forget to drink water.
+- Cognitive issues: Dehydration in the elderly and dementia patients go hand in hand.
+Alzheimer’s and other types of dementia and cognitive impairments can make an older person forget to drink water.
 Coupled with a weaker sense of thirst and other issues, dehydration is very likely to occur.